xinzhan/core-services.en/help/interface/audience-library/audience-library.md

 **Real-Time vs. Historical Audiences**

 All audiences, regardless of where they are sourced, are accessible for real-time targeting use cases.
+However, audiences shared from Analytics to Audience Manager are not accessible for real-time targetting.
 The system evaluates audiences in two ways:

 * Historical audiences are sourced from analytics are evaluated every 12 hours.
 Historical audiences always include return visitors.
-* Real-time audiences are sourced in the Experience Cloud Audiences are evaluated real time.
+* Real-time audiences are sourced in the Experience Cloud Audiences and evaluated in real time.

 ## How solutions use audiences {#concept_01EB9345C5344597BC94A864EDD38EE1}